indikaimk/indikaimk.github.io/_posts/2018-03-31-working-with-a-real-world-dataset-in-pandas.markdown

 #	4	2015-01-10 04:00:00	MSC_1	900		892		795		1424.728238
 {% endhighlight %}

 The `to_csv` function returns a DataFrame object with columns and rows mapped to the contents of the CSV file.
 This CSV file contains hourly voice call related data of **MSCs** in a telecommunication network.
-MSC (aka [Mobile Switching Center server] [msc]) is the central call handling node in a telcommunication network.
+MSC (aka [Mobile Switching Center server] [msc]) is the central call handling node in a telecommunication network.
 Every call you send or receive on your mobile phone goes through a **MSC** in your service providers network.
 This particular CSV file contains some statistics related to call handling in MSCs in a telecommunication network.
 While the column names are somewhat self-explanatory I will provide a little more detail below.

 **Call Attempts** is the number of call attempts received to the MSC. **Call success** means the number of calls out of the **Call Attempts** where the MSC was able to connect the other party mobile phone (i.e. the other party mobile phone started ringing). **Call Answer** means the number of calls where the other party actually answered the call.
 The **traffic** column contain the total number of **call minutes** for that hour.
-You may observe that **Call success** is less tha **Call Attempt** which means some calls have been failed due to multiple reasons.
+You may observe that **Call success** is less than **Call Attempt** which means some calls have been failed due to multiple reasons.

 While **Date** is the first column in our CSV file pandas has added an integer index to the DataFrame.
 Instead we can create an index with the **Date** column by using the `index_col` parameter in `read_csv`.